jdshow/podcast-recs/README.md

-Some podcasts I love
+A list of good podcasts - please feel free to contribute via PR!

 // TO DO
-- list of fiction podcasts
+[x]list of fiction podcasts
-- list of non-fiction podcasts
+[] list of general non-fiction podcasts
-- list of comedy podcasts
+[] list of comedy podcasts
+[] list of tech podcasts